How to Register a Limited Partnership in Ontario

 Contributions Required to Form a Limited Partnership

-While there is no pre-ordained minimum contribution for establishing a limited partnership in Ontario, the agreement outlining the partnership may put forward specific fiscal minimums expected by the partners.
+While there is no pre-ordained minimum contribution for establishing a limited partnership in Ontario, the partnership agreement may put forward specific fiscal minimums expected by the partners.
 These may also outline any auxiliary capital contributions required of the limited partners.

 What Forms Are Involved in Registering for a Limited Partnership in Ontario

-The formation of a limited partnership in Ontario requires the parties involved to complete a Form 3 – LPA Form 3 Limited Partnership and submit it to the Ministry.
+The formation of a limited partnership in Ontario requires the parties involved to complete a Form 5306E LPA – File a Declaration of a Limited Partnership, previously called a Form 3 LPA Form 3 Limited Partnership and submit it to the Ministry.
 There is the availability to also use a service company, a lawyer, or to go through the Ministry directly.

-Completion of the Form 3 requires the applicant to specify:
+Completion of the Limited Partnership registration requires the applicant to specify:

 • Firm Name